Labor / Overtime

-If you only need to use 1 daily overtime rule, then simply remove the 'hour' option from one of the rules to ensure that it is not applied
+If you only need to use 1 daily overtime rule, then simply remove the 'hour' field from the other one of the rules to ensure that it is not applied.

 The weekly overtime option allows you to start calculating an employee's hours as overtime once they reach a set amount of regular hours worked in the week.

 Keep in mind that this limit will not include any accrued daily overtime hours for the week.